dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1504: Unsustainable institutions need reevaluation.
+### T1504: Unsustainable theatres or museums should reconsider their business models.

 |Support|
 |---|